Complete and competitive financial markets in a complex world: Pricing Charges

-Pricing measures closely correspond to the risk-neutral measures which are ubiquitous in the traditional financial literature since the seminal paper of Harrison and Kreps \cite{harrison_kreps}.
-We only highlight that the existence of pricing measures and their properties are entirely {\it endogenous} here and do not depend on any special mathematical assumption -- and actually not even on the absence of arbitrage.
-In traditional models, the condition $\Meas_0(\pi)\ne\emp$ is obtained via Riesz representation theorem (here replaced with \eqref{phi rep}) and requires an appropriate topological structure.
-Also notice that \eqref{attain} may be considered as our version of the superhedging Theorem.
-Upon re reading the preceding proof one deduces that a version of \eqref{attain} may be obtained for $\pi$ (rather than $\pi^a$) by replacing $\Meas_0(\pi)$ with the collection of finitely additive, positive {\it set functions} satisfying \eqref{M(pi)}.
+Pricing probability charges closely correspond to the risk-neutral measures which are ubiquitous in the traditional financial literature since the seminal paper of Harrison and Kreps \cite{harrison_kreps}.
+We only highlight that the existence of pricing charges and their properties are entirely {\it endogenous} here and do not depend on any special mathematical assumption -- and actually not even on the absence of arbitrage \footnote{ Nevertheless, Theorem \ref{th M} relies on property \eqref{NA mon} which may be seen as a weaker form of the no arbitrage property. }.
+In traditional models, the condition $\Meas_0(\pi,\A)\ne\emp$ is obtained via Riesz representation theorem (here replaced with Theorem \ref{th rep}) and requires an appropriate topological structure.
+Finite additivity is a direct consequence of our minimal approach.
+The view expressed by Bewley \cite[p.
+516]{bewley} that charges have ``no economic interpretation'' and the elements he offers in favour of the choice of the Mackey topology only make sense if a reference, countably additive measure is assumed to be given exogenously.
+It is, in other words, a somewhat circular argument.
+We shall argue in section \ref{sec c.a.} that in a model treating economic rationality as a primitive concept, the economic role of countable additivity is far from clear.